NiborGnu/witch-hunt/README.md

 + #### Inspiration

-    * [Code Institute](https://codeinstitute.net/se/) - Fore the training and classes in all the basics of html  and css
+    * [Code Institute](https://codeinstitute.net/se/) - For the training and classes in all the basics of HTML and CSS

     * [Kevin Powell](https://www.youtube.com/@KevinPowell) - Fore awesome ccs tutorials

     * [National Archive Sweden](https://riksarkivet.se/motkallorna/rattegangsprotokollen) - For the Trail records I translated from there

-    * [Pinnso](https://www.youtube.com/watch?v=QnBupvZoTw8) - Fore the video I link on my home page about the Great Noise
+    * [Pinnso](https://www.youtube.com/watch?v=QnBupvZoTw8) - For the video.
+I link on my home page about the Great Noise

-    * [Fontawesome](https://fontawesome.com/search?q=more&o=r&m=free) - Fore the nice Icons I have been using that they have
+    * [Fontawesome](https://fontawesome.com/search?q=more&o=r&m=free) - For the nice Icons I have been using that they have